Chapter 9: Inside the Wall

 “If you want to stay now it will go back in the closet and be forgotten, but if you still want to leave it has been decided that both you and Kevin have learned the skills you wanted to learn.”
 She held up the exile’s leather offering me the choice to leave or stay in this dark silent world where I was going crazy.

-I kind of didn’t want to leave, but I had to.
+I kind of didn’t want to leave, but I also wanted to.
+I wanted to b free of this stifling quietness.
+I wanted to see Kevin again.
 “Ok.
 If they think I am ready than yes, I still want to go.
 I need to fulfill my promise to the city that has probably already forgotten I made it.
 But I have to be a woman of honor.
 I can’t not go just because I am afraid.”

 She nodded and brought over the leather clothing.
 I took off the nightgown and lifted my arms to slide on the corset.
 I put on the pants and then she tightened my laces.